10 Reasons-Travel to China with Viking Cruises

 - Hospitality, respect for elders and focus on family are principles of Chinese culture.
 It shines through everywhere with the staff.

-- There are a lot of people in China and Viking knows how to avoid the crowds wherever possible.The photo above was taken the same day as the feature photo, but the crowds had soared by the time we left.
+- Everyone wants to visit the Great Wall of China.
+Masses of tourists visit every day.
+Viking knows how to avoid the crowds wherever possible.The photo above was taken the same day as the feature photo, but the crowds had soared by the time we left.
+Want to spend more time at this Wonder of the World?
+Another option for beating the crowds is a unique idea!
+What about camping on the Great Wall of China.

 - Viking journeys are multi faceted and the company characterizes itself as the thinking (wo)man’s cruise line.
 Shore excursions offer experiential learning and onboard demonstrations and lectures provide a cultural curriculum to help scratch beneath the surface of a destination.